Dependable Power and Utilities Infrastructure

 As clean energy and other innovations rise to prominence, U.S. power operators face a reckoning: Change now or pay dearly for it later.
-Change itself also comes at a cost, in dollars and bandwidth, which presents a problem that the utilities industry will soon be forced to address.
+Change itself also comes at a cost, in dollars and bandwidth, which presents a problem that the utilities infrastructure industry will soon be forced to address.

 Preparing for Power and Utilities Infrastructure Projects Influx

 The Infrastructure Investment and Jobs Act, now called the Bipartisan Infrastructure Bill (BIL), calls for a $73 billion investment in improvements to all facets of the power infrastructure, from laying down new lines to remediating problem areas such as defunct wells or Brownfield sites.
-This allocation of funding will unblock the project backlog for many utilities.
+This allocation of infrastructure funding will unblock the project backlog for many utilities.
 But it also will spur a level of activity that few have seen — and that fewer have the internal and technological resources to manage, given these capital improvement projects’ many components.
-There’s the need for effective project management and prioritization, which will only grow in complexity as the projects themselves get larger and more ambitious.
+There’s the need for effective utility and power infrastructure project management and prioritization, which will only grow in complexity as the projects themselves get larger and more ambitious.
 There’s the matter of tracking costs accurately and transparently.
 Finally, there’s accountability in reporting costs and progress to local and federal leaders as well as the general public.
 To meet these needs, utilities and power producers must have access to the necessary tools and platforms.

 Everyone from engineers to project managers can expect a heightened level of scrutiny that comes with a substantial increase in federal funding for power and utilities construction infrastructure.
 You’ll need to provide:

-- Proof of the efficiency and value of projects
+- Proof of the efficiency and value of infrastructure projects

 - Complete transparency into the stewardship of funds